Rare October ice storm hits Oklahoma, knocks out power to 200,000

 “It’s been years since [Oklahoma City] has had to deal with a significant winter weather event,” wrote Brad Carl, a former Tulsa television meteorologist who now works for the Nature Conservancy in Oklahoma City.
 “I think this ice storm has painfully reminded us that winter can be wicked around these parts when it really wants to be.”

-Carl said he experienced flickering lights throughout the day Monday, finally losing power and joining tens of thousands of others in the city limits early Tuesday morning.
-He captured images of iced-over leaves and branches, icicles hanging from power lines like stalactites.
+Carl said he experienced flickering lights throughout the day Monday, finally losing power like tens of thousands of others in the city limits early Tuesday morning.
+He captured images of iced-over leaves and branches, and icicles hanging from power lines like stalactites.

-The time of year, which still features fully-leafed trees and somewhat verdant vegetation, makes for an even more disruptive ice event, since there is a greater surface area on trees for ice to accrete on.
-That in turn allows more weight to build up, making it easier to collapse tree limbs and branches.
+The time of year, when trees are still fully-leafed and vegetation is somewhat verdant, means the ice event is even more disruptive, since there is greater surface area on trees where ice can accrete.
+That allows more weight to build up, making it easier for limbs and branches to collapse.

-The cause of the ongoing ice storm is a narrow layer of cold air at the surface below a mile in altitude.
+The cause of the ice storm is a narrow layer of cold air at the surface below a mile in altitude.
 At 7,800 feet, it was nearly 47 degrees Tuesday morning over Oklahoma City, yet temperatures at ground level have remained below freezing since midmorning Monday.
 That permits liquid water to fall and hit the ground, quickly freezing on contact.

-In the warmer air at the mid levels, periodic surges of moisture have brought repeated rounds of moderate precipitation, some sleet mixing in at times.
-That’s cut back on freezing rain totals in a few spots, but made for more difficult travel.
+In the warmer air at the mid levels, periodic surges of moisture have brought repeated rounds of moderate precipitation, with some sleet mixing in at times.
+That’s cut back on freezing-rain totals in a few spots but made for more difficult travel.

 Overnight temperatures will warm just above freezing, allowing the final bout of precipitation Wednesday — perhaps the heaviest — to fall as rain.
-A period of heavy snow is even possible with moisture wrapping around the low pressure system late Wednesday into Thursday for western North Texas and the Texas Panhandle.
+A period of heavy snow is even possible with moisture wrapping around the low-pressure system late Wednesday into Thursday in West Texas and the Texas Panhandle.

 Highs across central Oklahoma will rebound into the 60s by the weekend, leaving residents to clean up the mess in more comfortable conditions.